Student Resources

 • Consult with the University’s Community Safety Office for safety planning assistance and support:

-• Bring the concern(s) to the attention of your Graduate Coordinator, Departmental Chair, and/or Dr. Allan Kaplan, Vice Dean, Graduate and Academic Affairs
+• Bring the concern(s) to the attention of your Director, Associate Director, Graduate Coordinator, and/or John Peever, Vice-Dean Students, School of Graduate Studies

 • If the concern relates to sexual violence or sexual harassment, students are encouraged to contact the University’s Sexual Violence Prevention and Support Centre, which can help students understand, access and navigate supports such as counselling, medical services, academic accommodations, financial aid and legal aid; and/or